Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Scaling limit

 where $J_{\alpha\beta}$ is such that $J_{\alpha\beta}J^{\beta\gamma}=\delta^{\gamma}_{\alpha}$ and we use the symplectic form $J^{12}=-J^{21}=1$, and $S_{\alpha\beta}$ is the symmetric form $S_{12}=S_{21}=1$, $S_{11}=S_{22}=0$.
 We show below that the vector space spanned by finite linear combinations of these operators is closed under taking commutators.
 The infinite-dimensional Lie algebra they generate coincides with the central extension of the Lie algebra $\spinf\subset\glinf$.

 Further, we introduce $\enrg_{m,n}$, $\strt_{m,n}$, and $\bstrt_{m,n}$ as the operators

 {\it i.e.}, as in~\eqref{spinf-gen} but without normal ordering and including combinations involving the zero fermionic modes $\sfermm_0$ and $\sfermp_0$ (note that there are no bilinears here involving conjugate modes $\phip_0$ and $\phim_0$).
-These operators together with the central term $\one$ give now generators of the scaling limit of $\interfin{N}'$ which we denote simply by $\interinfin\subset\glinfc$.
+Actually, we have the symmetry $\strt_{m,n}=\strt_{n,m}$ and $\bstrt_{m,n}=\bstrt_{n,m}$.
+The operators in~\eqref{prop:sympl-ferm-interLie} together with the central term $\one$ give now generators of the scaling limit of $\interfin{N}'$ which we denote simply by $\interinfin\subset\glinfc$.
 We conclude that the corresponding action of $U\interinfin$ is \textit{the scaling limit} of the (spin-chain images of the) JTL algebras.
 We give in App.~\AppLim~a more formal construction of this scaling-limit algebra as a direct/inductive limit $\varinjlim_L \repgl\bigl(\JTL{2L}\bigr)$ of the finite-dimensional spin-chain representations $\repgl$ of the JTL algebras.